ekedonald/Implementing-CICD-Pipeline-for-Terraform-using-Jenkins/README.md

  7. `USER jenkins`: This line switches back to the jenkins user returning to a lower privilege level.
 This is a good security practice to minimize the risk of running processes as the root user within the container.

  ### Step 2: Building and Running the Docker Image
+ Make sure that you are inside the folder containing the `Dockerfile`.
+This is generally referred to as the `Docker Build Context`, the build context is the set of files located in the specified directory or path when you build a Docker image using the `docker build command`.
+The content of the build context is sent to the Docker daemon during the build process and it serves as the source for building the Docker image as shown below:

+ 1.